 When to Go to Universal Studios Hollywood

-- You'll have few worries about getting rained out during California's rainy winter season because most of the fun rides are indoors
+In the summer, it gets really hot at midday, but the hours are longer.
+You'll have few worries about getting rained out during California's rainy winter season because most of the fun rides are indoors.

 Annual Events at Universal Studios Hollywood

-- Halloween Horror Nights: Every October, Universal puts on a special event, featuring some of their scariest slasher villains.
-Even the "chain saw guys" who go around frightening people have to try out for their jobs.
+Halloween Horror Nights: Every October, Universal puts on a special event, featuring some of their scariest slasher villains.
+Even the "chainsaw guys" who go around terrorizing people have to try out for their jobs.
 You'll have to buy a separate ticket or an all-day package to enjoy the park and this bloody scare-fest in the same day.

-- Grinchmas: The Grinch stole Christmas, but then he brought it back - and Universal would like to celebrate.
-You don't need a separate ticket for this one.
+Harry Potter Christmas and Grinchmas: The Grinch stole Christmas, but then he brought it back - and it's a good thing he did because the holiday celebration at Wizarding World is excellent.
+You don't need a separate ticket for these.

 Universal CityWalk, just outside the park entrance is a lively shopping and dining complex open to the public.
 It's a good place to eat dinner or to do a little shopping, or even go to a movie after a day at Universal Studios Hollywood.